10 Best Natural Sun Creams

 Myth: Aftersun lotions repair sun damage.

 Fact: These products soothe and moisturise but can't reverse UV damage.
-Prevention with sunscreen is key.
+Prevention with sun cream is key.

 Myth: The UK sun isn't strong enough to cause harm.